Phoenician Expansion during the Iron Age

 The progression of the Phoenician expansion into the western Mediterranean must be set against the backcloth of events at home in the Levant.

 Do you enjoy my articles?
-You could help me write more by buying me a cup of coffee.
+For your reading pleasure, this website does not carry third party ads.
+You could help me write more articles by buying me a cup of coffee.

-Rise of Assyria 900 to 550 BC
+Decline of the Canaanite City States 900 to 550 BC

 Assyrian Empire c 700 BC

-Assyrian Empire impact on Phoenician city-states
+Neo-Assyrian Empire impact on Canaanite city-states

 While Shalmaneser III maintained good relations with the city-states like Tyre, Sidon, Arwad, and Byblos, he demanded an occasional tribute, (bronze, tin, silver, gold, ebony, and ivory, according to Aubet).
 Direct annexation began in 744 BC with Tiglath-Pileser III.
 By 738 BC, most of the Levant, including northern Phoenicia, was annexed, leaving only Tyre, Sidon and Byblos as tributary states.